Arts in Door County

 Performances of the troupe, which spun out of the University of Wisconsin-Green Bay's Heritage Ensemble, are a popular bonus for the park's campers.

-The musicians who perform at the Peninsula Music Festival, says longtime director Sharon Grutzmacher, don't need to be coaxed to show up.
+The musicians who perform at the Peninsula Music Festival, said longtime director Sharon Grutzmacher, don't need to be coaxed to show up.

 "They love to come here," she says.
 "They can make music in a beautiful setting, for an extremely receptive audience.
 So why wouldn't they?"